HenintsoaOnivola/Compound-climate-hazards-and-FDSP-/README.md

 --------------------------------------------------------
 The codes were run through RStudio 2023.06.1 using R version 4.3.1 on a device with a Windows 11 64-bit OS, an Intel Core i7-10510U @1.80GHz 2.30 GHz processor and a 16Gb RAM.
-The processing time for all codes to run is about 30 minutes.
+The processing time for all codes to run is approzimately 30 minutes once all R required packages and their dependencies are installed correctly.

 All raw input data (climate, FDSP population data and location) are available in the 'input_data' folder.